 Manufacturers used asbestos in a wide range of construction materials, including cement products, ceiling and floor tiles and roofing shingles.
 Some coatings, friction products, gaskets and heat-resistant fabrics also contained asbestos.

-The chlor-alkali industry uses raw asbestos to manufacture diaphragm filters.
+The chlor-alkali industry uses raw asbestos to make diaphragm filters.
 As the U.S. Geological Survey reported, the industry imported 224 tons of raw chrysotile asbestos in 2022 and consumed 150 tons in 2023.
 In March 2024, the Biden-Harris administration finalized regulations to ban chrysotile asbestos over the next 12 years.

 Common Home and Consumer Asbestos-Containing Products